 In my view this is the best solution – at least as a first step towards building in-house tax expertise.

 It will often be easy to identify someone who has the requisite expertise and is available to help out on a part-time basis.
 They remain self-employed and provide their services to the firm on a contract or clinic basis, perhaps one day a week for a few months.
 This option is also more cost effective for the general practice firm as they bear no employment related costs.
 In the event that any problems arise the relationship can be terminated quite quickly and any claims made will be against the contractors’ PI policy.

 It may be that more then one such specialist can be identified – perhaps one to focus on IHT issues, one on VAT and one on corporate tax matters.
 (There are many other such topics too of course).

 Multiple adviser tax support

 Whichever route a firm follows they should appreciate that, these days, hardly any tax adviser can cover off and advise on all tax matters.
 If you have just one or two in-house senior tax specialists, you should expect them to want to seek confirmation or support from a third-party ever now and then.

 Tax Advice Network

-This supportive network provides thousands of accountants with access to dozens of vetted independent specialist tax advisers across the UK.
+This supportive network, founded in 2007, provides thousands of accountants with access to dozens of vetted independent specialist tax advisers across the UK.
 These tax advisers are categorised by their areas of expertise and location.